 To use our QR code reader to scan large files without getting a timeout error, you must run the scans in async mode.
 However, if you want to scan a barcode or barcodes from 100 pages or fewer, then you can run the QR reader API in sync mode.

-The Sync mode runs for 25 seconds or less, while the async mode runs for more than 25 seconds, and in the background.
+The Sync mode runs for 25 seconds or less, while the async mode runs for more than 25 seconds, and is in the background.
 It then outputs the QR scan output after it successfully scans all the barcodes.

 How to Run to Use Online QR Scanner